Japanese Superfoods: Kinako

 I was first introduced to my love kinako (soybean flour), smothered on and around my other love, mochi (Japanese rice cakes).
 The flavor was like nothing I’d ever tasted: deliciously nutty, slightly spicy and delicately soft and sweet all at the same time — just another food-based confirmation of choosing to become a Japan-dweller!

 But kinako is not only flavorsome.
 It is also a proven superfood, and, one that is suitable for our gluten-free and nut-allergic friends, too: kinako is finely ground and roasted soybeans.
 It has a powdery flour-like texture, it is golden brown in color, smells warm and nutty, and tastes similar to roasted peanuts.

 Why Is It A Superfood?

-In addition to protein, kinako is rich in soy isoflavones (interestingly known to promote hair growth by mimicking estrogen and reducing DHT, a hormone that causes hair loss), lecithin (which has anti-aging powers), dietary fibre, vitamin A, vitamin B1, potassium, chlorophyll, and calcium.
+In addition to protein, kinako is rich in soy isoflavones (interestingly known to promote hair growth by mimicking estrogen and reducing DHT, a hormone that causes hair loss), lecithin (which has anti-aging powers), dietary fiber, vitamin A, vitamin B1, potassium, chlorophyll and calcium.
 In short, kinako is a superfood miracle.

 How To Use It?

 Personally, I like to think of it as a natural protein powder minus the nasty ingredients because, well, it is!
-So, I add a heaped spoonful of it into my morning smoothie, sprinkle it on unsweetened yoghurt for an afternoon pick-me-up, or stir it into a warm cup of milk (with a cheeky drizzle of honey) for a nutritious hot drink.
+So, I add a heaped spoonful into my morning smoothie, sprinkle it on unsweetened yogurt for an afternoon pick-me-up, or stir it into a warm cup of milk (with a cheeky drizzle of honey) for a nutritious hot drink.